steveluscher/react-rjsdaq-workshop/README.md

 ### Sign up

-If you would like to attend this workshop, and can be in Vancouver, BC, Canada on Friday, May 23rd, 2014, [sign up](http://www.polyglotconf.com/#workshop-reactjs).
+If you would like to attend this workshop, and can be in Sacramento, CA on Saturday, July 18th, 2015, [sign up](https://ti.to/sacjs/reactjs-workshop).

 ### Prerequisites